 - Meeting of APEC Ministers Responsible for Trade, Surabaya, Indonesia, 20 - 21 April 2013

-Joint media release by Minister for Foreign Affairs and Minister for Trade and Investment
+Media releases by the Minister for Foreign Affairs and Minister for Trade and Investment

 APEC Business Advisory Council